David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 # Scheduling
 The goal of this document is:
-1. Define scheduling
-1. Define how scheduling occurs
+1. Define scheduling and its properties
-1. Define properties of the scheduler
+1. Define the scheduling algorithm
 1. Enumerate the rewrite rules that each operator in the sequence language must support in order to enable scheduling
 1. Define the relationship between scheduling and the auto-scheduler